 Meta tags are really important when it comes to optimizing your web pages and content for SEO.
-When you’re trying to learn more about meta tags, you’re dealing with technical SEO.
+When you’re trying to learn more about these HTML tags, you’re dealing with technical SEO.

 - What are Meta Tags?

-- Meta Tags SEO: How Meta Tags Impact Your Website’s SEO?
+- Meta Tags SEO: How These Tags Impact Your Website’s SEO?